junip/vue-unsplash/README.md

 The development of the App is still in progress.
 Only some part is implemented.
 You can help with code contribution to add more functionality in the App.

+##

-Checkout [React-Unsplash](https://github.com/junipdewan/react-unsplash).
+Checkout another repo [React-Unsplash](https://github.com/junipdewan/react-unsplash).
 A clone app made using React and Unsplash JSON API